dipeshbhatt1/Analysis-of-Corporate-Job-opportunities-in-India/README.md

    9. In the non-tech field - The sales and Business industry is recruiting the most

 ## Contributing
 Contributions are always welcome!
-Especially if you can help me make this project dynamic which is can be easily refreshed with fresh data whenever required by someone, so as to make it useful for the masses.
+Especially if you can help me make this project dynamic which can be easily refreshed with fresh data whenever required by someone, so as to make it useful for the masses.